How to Manage Customer Service Communication Channels Effectively

 Today’s customers expect to be able to connect with companies on their preferred channel, whether that’s SMS, social media, or in-app chat.
 In fact, 70% of consumers say they’d be willing to purchase more from a company that offers support across multiple channels.

-So, how do you deliver an experience that’s both contextual and cohesive?
+So, how do you manage customer service communication channels without losing context, consistency, or control?
 This guide breaks down everything you need to know.

 Understanding Customer Expectations by Channel